-- A revised Amiga Early Startup Control (boot menu) with disabling/enabling caches, and added diagnostic features.
+- Improved: A revised Amiga Early Startup Control (boot menu) allowing disabling/enabling of caches, and new diagnostic features.

 Click here for the official list of changes in 3.0.

 - The new DOSDrivers (showing PIPE:) and Data Type drawers.

 - The New-look style scroll bars and arrow gadgets.

 - The overhauled Palette Preferences, including the new ColorWheel and GradientSlider gadget classes.

 - The PC1:???? disk icon for the included CrossDOS, indicating an invalid MS-DOS disk.

 - Background images, instead of the rudimentary patterns of Workbench 2.04.

 - The multi-talented MultiView, showing an AmigaGuide document, a picture and a sound sample.